 Northern cardinals are the Cardinalis cardinalis species and the most familiar member of the Cardinalidae bird family.
 They are closely related to grosbeaks, buntings, and tanagers, which are all songbirds that have brightly colored plumage.

-- The red coloration of northern cardinals' plumage is a result of carotenoids in their feather structure, and they ingest those carotenoids through their diet.
-On rare occasions, vibrant yellow northern cardinals may be seen, a genetic plumage variation called xanthochroism.
+- The red coloration of northern cardinals' plumage results from carotenoids in their feather structure, and they ingest those carotenoids through their diet.
+On rare occasions, vibrant yellow northern cardinals may be seen; a genetic plumage variation called xanthochroism.

 - These are dimorphic birds, and while the red males are instantly recognizable, the more camouflaged females are also lovely and elegant.
 Female cardinals are a soft, warm tan color with a bright orange bill and red edging to the wings and tail.
 Females may also show a red wash across the chest, though this varies between individuals.

 - These are monogamous birds that may mate for life.
-If the pair is able to produce healthy offspring, they may remain together for some time, though cardinals will separate or "divorce" if necessary to find a more suitable mate with which to raise more chicks.
-A mated pair is often seen feeding together, with the male gently offering a seed to his mate in a kiss-like gesture.
+If the pair can produce healthy offspring, they may remain together for some time, though cardinals will separate or "divorce" if necessary to find a more suitable mate to raise more chicks.
+A mated pair is often seen feeding together, with the male gently offering seed to his mate in a kiss-like gesture.

 - Cardinal pairs remain together year-round and join with other northern cardinals to form large flocks in the winter, making a stunning sight when a large group of these birds is spotted in a snowy landscape.
 A flock of cardinals can be called a college, conclave, radiance, or Vatican.

 - These can be aggressive birds that violently defend their territories, and males will chase away competitors.
 Cardinals will also attack their reflections in mirrors, windows, chrome bumpers, and other reflective surfaces, often spending hours attacking what they perceive as unwelcome intruders.